pinellolab/AmpUMI/README.md

 0.1     0.112580075891235
 0.1     0.112580075891235
 ```
-This demonstrates that the presence of minor alleles (i.e. the alleles with 10% presence in the real population) are overestimated with barcode complexity that is too low, and that major alleles (i.e. the allele with 50% presence in the real poluation) are underestimated.
+This demonstrates that the presence of minor alleles (i.e. the alleles with 10% presence in the real population) are overestimated with barcode complexity that is too low, and that major alleles (i.e. the allele with 50% presence in the real population) are underestimated.

 The minimum barcode length to have an allelic fraction distortion below a certain threshold can be computed by using the ```--max_distortion``` parameter.
 For example, in the experiment above, with allele frequencies of 50%, 30%, 10%, and 10%, the minimum barcode length to have a total allelic distortion below 1% would be computed using the following command:
 ```